codio/site/source/docs/ide/ide-general/saving.html.markdown

 full_width: true
 ---

-Since we released the real-time collaborative editing, there is no need to save your files.
-Contents is saved more or less in real time.
+There is no need to save your files as content is saved automatically.

 If you make mistakes, then use the regular undo.

-We are currently working on Git integration and once this is complete you will have a full blown versioning capability at your disposal.
+However, the best way of managing versioning is to use our in-built Git capabilities, allowing you to integrate with any remote Git repo.
+[TODO:Git link]